craigk5n/edocias/README.md

    It is recommended you setup a cron job to run this once a day to automatically pick up new files.
 5) Optionally customize the appearance to match the rest of your site.
-   The UI was intentionally left bare to avoid conflicts with your website.
+   The UI was intentionally left somewhat bare to avoid conflicts with your website.
+   It does make use of Bootstrap and jquery.
    The main page (index.php) will look for the following files.
 If found, they will be included.
    - style.css: a custom style sheet